New Classes of Facets for Complementarity Knapsack Problems: Future directions

-In order for the inequalities proposed in this paper to be of practical use, it is necessary to develop efficient exact or heuristic separation methods.
-Therefore, future work on this topic includes further investigation of separation algorithms and conducting numerical experiments.
+In order for the proposed inequalities to be of practical use, it is necessary to develop more efficient separation heuristics.
+One interesting question for future work is: Can we leverage the intuition of our exact separation algorithms in Sect.~\ref{sec: heuristics} to devise polynomial-time heuristic algorithms?
+To examine the efficacy of those separation methods, an extensive numerical study should be performed.
 Another interesting direction of research spawns from the observation that the embedding conflict graph of the complementarity constraints in \eqref{CKP} is given by the union of some non-overlapping cliques.
 An interesting question is then, whether we can gain a deep understanding of the valid inequalities for the following set, with respect to a general graph $G = ([n], E)$:

+\textbf{Acknowledgments:} The authors dedicate this paper to the memory of their good colleague Ismael Regis de Farias, whose life and work continues to provide inspiration.
+A. Del Pia is partially funded by ONR grant N00014-19-1-2322.
+Any opinions, findings, and conclusions or recommendations expressed in this material are those of the authors and do not necessarily reflect the views of the Office of Naval Research.